Piano Sonata No. 11 (Mozart)

 The Piano Sonata No. 11 in A major, K. 331 / 300i, by Wolfgang Amadeus Mozart is a piano sonata in three movements.

 The sonata was published by Artaria in 1784, alongside Nos.
 10 and 12 (K. 330 and K. 332).

 The third movement of this sonata, the "Rondo alla Turca", or "Turkish March", is often heard on its own and regarded as one of Mozart's best-known piano pieces.

 Structure

 The sonata consists of three movements:

 All of the movements are in the key of A major or A minor; therefore, the work is homotonal.
 A typical performance of this entire sonata takes about 20 minutes.

 I. Andante grazioso

 Since the opening movement of this sonata is a theme and variation, Mozart defied the convention of beginning a sonata with an allegro movement in sonata form.
-The theme is a siciliana, consisting of two 8-measure sections, each repeated, a structure shared by each variation.
+The theme is a siciliana, consisting of an 8-measure section and a 10-measure section, each repeated, a structure shared by each variation.